HIP provides the following:

-HIP-Clang is new compiler to emphasize its capability to compile HIP programs which can run on AMD platform.
+HIP-Clang is a Clang/LLVM based compiler to compile HIP programs, which can run on the AMD platform.

 While HIP is a strong subset of the CUDA, it is a subset.
 The HIP layer allows that subset to be clearly defined and documented.
 Developers who code to the HIP API can be assured their code will remain portable across Nvidia and AMD platforms.
 In addition, HIP defines portable mechanisms to query architectural features and supports a larger 64-bit wavesize which expands the return type for cross-lane functions like ballot and shuffle from 32-bit ints to 64-bit ints.